Stevie-Fairflow-Energy/WattWell-HW/README.md

 - Communication capabilities (serial,...)
 - Working in islanding mode (offgrid)

-# 1. main control board:
+# 1. Supervisory control board:

+For the supervisory control, the firmware on the main mcu should have (main mcu based on STM32G434):

+1. Low level drivers
+2. Basics functionalities (bootloader, debug uart, pll,...)
+3. Advanced functionalities (power management, MPPT, state machine)

 The main control board will be able to measure:
 1. 3AC voltages (max 400V) - ADC min 14bits